 Buy Big vs. Buy Small

 Is it better to buy kilo bars or smaller bars and coins?
-It really depends on the amount and the purpose.
+It really depends on the amount and purpose.
 For example, 100g bars became quite a best-seller for our clients because they can sell in $5,000 batches rather than $50,000 batches.

-A tip would be, if you plan to have a sizable purchase, buy both.
+A tip would be if you plan to have a sizable purchase, buy both.
 Put the bulk in 1 kg bars, which is safe money so don’t touch it.
 But have some coins or some smaller bars.
 If you’re looking at smaller transactions, buy the smaller bars, by all means, anything below $10,000, $15,000.
 Coins are good and very expensive now.
 So again, the U.S. Mint is shut down, the Royal Canadian Mint is shut down, so the premiums on coins are extremely high and you will not get those premiums back when you sell the coins.

 If you’re buying now: gold coins for 7% or 8% premium, when you’re selling them, you will not get 8% over the spot price unless, again, it’s a very unique circumstance.
 You might get 1% more than you will get on the smaller bars.
 So if you’re thinking of a small investment or something that is easily liquidated, 100g and 50g are good enough.
-Or 250g are a good size of transaction and coins are great if you want to keep them at home.
+Or 250g is a good size of the transaction and coins are great if you want to keep them at home.

-German, American and Filipino clients, for example, would like to have coins at home because they are thinking of the rare scenario where they need to go where there are no ATMs.
+German, American, and Filipino clients, for example, would like to have coins at home because they are thinking of the rare scenario where they need to go where there are no ATMs.
 If they want to buy bread, they can have a coin that they can give if necessary.

 Unique Circumstances of Today

 What we see now are those major disruptions, which make our life difficult.
 But these are very unique and interesting circumstances.
 So bear in mind the gap, the bid and ask price, due to the fact that COMEX had futures contracts.
 Bear in mind the disruptions in the supply chains, which means don’t ship gold.
 Don’t move gold around now.
 It’s not safe.
 It’s expensive.
 If you need to move it, park it somewhere.
-That’s what we do with our clients, we park it, we wait for the storm to be over and then we’ll move to wherever they want to.
+That’s what we do with our clients, we park it, we wait for the storm to be over, and then we’ll move to wherever they want to.